SpongePowered/math/README.md

 Want to get friendly with the project and put it to good use?
 Check out the latest [Javadocs](https://flowpowered.com/math).

 To generate the the Javadocs with Maven, use the `mvn javadoc:javadoc` command.
 To view the javadocs simply go to `target/site/apidocs/` and open `index.html` in a web browser.

-To generate Javadocs with Gradle, use the `gradlew javadoc` command.
-To view the javadocs simply go to `build/docs/javadoc/` and open `index.html` in a web browser.

 ## Version Control
 We've adopted the [git flow branching model](http://nvie.com/posts/a-successful-git-branching-model/) in our projects.
 The creators of git flow released a [short intro video](http://vimeo.com/16018419) to explain the model.